-For those students who are having difficulty in the regular classroom, all school districts and open enrollment charter schools must consider tutorial, compensatory, and other academic or behavior support services that are available to all students, including a process based on Response to Intervention ("RTI").
-The implementation of RTI has the potential to have a positive impact on the ability of districts and charter schools to meet the needs of all struggling students.
+For students who are having difficulty in the general education classroom, all school districts and open enrollment charter schools must consider tutorial, compensatory, and other intervention and support services that are available to all students, through the district or school's multi-tiered system of academic and behavioral supports ("MTSS").
+The provision of these intervention and support services, which might include a Response to Intervention ("RTI") process, can have a positive impact on the ability of districts and charter schools to meet the needs of all students.

-If a student is experiencing learning difficulties, his or her legal guardian may contact the individual(s) listed below to learn about the school's overall general education referral or screening system for support services.
-This system links students to a variety of support options, including making a referral for a special education evaluation or for a Section 504 evaluation to determine if the student needs specific aids, accommodations, or services.
+If a student is experiencing learning difficulties, which could include academic or non-academic difficulties, his or her legal guardian may contact the individual(s) listed below to learn about the school's MTSS.
+This system links students to a variety of support options, including making a referral for a special education evaluation or for a Section 504 evaluation, when appropriate, to determine if the student needs specific aids, accommodations, or specialized services.
 A legal guardian may request an evaluation for special education or Section 504 services at any time.